ralphje/destructify/docs/fields.rst

           >>> TerminatedStructure.from_bytes(b"hello\0world\r\n")
           <TerminatedStructure: TerminatedStructure(foo=b'hello', bar=b'world')>

+   This class can be used trivially to extend functionality.
+For instance, :class:`StringField` is a subclass of this field.
+To aid subclassing, two additional hooks are provided:

+   .. automethod:: BytesField.from_python

+   .. automethod:: BytesField.to_python

 FixedLengthField
 ----------------
 .. autoclass:: FixedLengthField

    This class is identical to :class:`BytesField`, but specifies the length as a required first argument.
+It is intended to read a fixed amount of :attr:`BytesField.length` bytes.

 TerminatedField
 ---------------
 .. autoclass:: TerminatedField

-   This class is identical to :class:`BytesField`, but specifies the terminator as a required first argument, defaulting to a single NULL-byte.
+   This class is identical to :class:`BytesField`, but specifies the terminator as its first argument, defaulting to a single NULL-byte.
+It is intended to continue reading until :attr:`BytesField.terminator` is hit.

 StringField
 ===========

 .. autoclass:: StringField

+   The :class:`StringField` is a subclass of :class:`BytesField` that converts the resulting :class:`bytes` object to a :class:`str` object, given the :attr:`encoding` and :attr:`errors` attributes.

-   See :class:`BytesField` for all attributes.
+   See :class:`BytesField` for all available attributes.

    .. attribute:: StringField.encoding